inbitwetrust/Enigma-Encryption-and-Cryptanalysis-WWII/README.md

 ## Academic & Legal Disclaimer

-(c) by George W. Aravidis | Email Contact: csec.unbutton326@passinbox.com
+Written by George W. Aravidis
+Email Contact: csec.unbutton326@passinbox.com

 This repository is explicitly designated for academic research, historical reconstruction, and satisfying an intense nerd curiosity.
 Do not use this to encrypt modern sensitive communications; a standard smartphone can crack this cipher faster than you can brew a cup of Earl Grey tea.